 - This recipe can be mixed by hand as described below or in a blender.
 See the notes below for blender instructions.

 - Use a microplane or the finest side of a grater to grate the ginger.
+You should end up with about 1/2 tsp packed.

-- Place tahini and warm water in a medium sized mixing bowl and beat with a wire whisk or fork until smooth.
+- Place the tahini and warm water in a medium sized mixing bowl and beat with a wire whisk or fork until smooth.

 - Add the yogurt, agave and ginger and beat well to combine.